Ranarisainbanas/Little-project/README.md

 # Little-project
-My little project to learn HTML, CSS, JS
+My little project to learn the basics of HTML, CSS, JS